 Finally, using a dry, clean cloth, wipe out any liquid that remains in your pan.

-To efficiently clean this type of aluminum, compile the following:
+To efficiently clean this type of aluminum, you’ll need:

 - A non-abrasive cleaning pad